openshift/enhancements/enhancements/installer/assisted-installer-bare-metal-validations.md

-This installer workflow mirrors the [bare-metal user-provisioned infrastructure workflow](https://github.com/openshift/installer/blob/master/docs/user/metal/install_upi.md) in that the the OpenShift installer is used to generate assets for the cluster but the `openshift-install create cluster` command is not used to manage the deployment.
+This installer workflow mirrors the [bare-metal user-provisioned infrastructure workflow](https://github.com/openshift/installer/blob/master/docs/user/metal/install_upi.md) in that the OpenShift installer is used to generate assets for the cluster but the `openshift-install create cluster` command is not used to manage the deployment.
 However, the assisted installer does need to enable some `baremetal` installer-provisioned infrastructure platform